Cynthia7979/tools-programs/README.md

 completion, documentation and/or correct usage of some modules.
 Please use at your own risk.**

-For *unfinished* projects, check `TODO.md`.
-Other ones are functioning, at lease in most times.
+For *unfinished* projects, check `unfinished/` and `TODO.md`.
+Other ones are functioning, at least in most times.